-As to the first question, I may reply that my analysis of theoretical thought had no other basic aim, than to lay bare the structural data of our temporal horizon of experience and of the theoretical attitude of thinking, both of which are of general validity.
+As to the first question, I may reply that my criticism of theoretical thought had no other aim primarily, than to lay bare the structural data of our temporal horizon of experience and of the theoretical attitude of thinking, both of which are of general validity.
 But I have also shown why these structural data were inevitably lost from sight as long as the dogma concerning the autonomy of theoretical reason impeded a radical transcendental critique of philosophical thought.
 Under the influence of unrecognized absolutizations of theoretical abstractions there arose a diversity of opposing philosophical views concerning human experience and empirical reality, lacking a truly critical verification.
 And the absolutizations, as it turned out, originated from dialectical basic-motives of a religious character.
-The radical biblical basic motive unmasks any absolutization of the relative, and may free philosophical thought from [54] dogmatic prejudices which impede an integral view of the real structures of human experience.
+The radical biblical basic motive unmasks any absolutization of the relative, and may free philosophical thought from dogmatic prejudices, which impede an integral view of the real structures of human experience.
 This effect is verifiable since it manifests itself within the temporal experiential horizon, whose structural order has a general validity for every thinker.

-This certainly does not mean that our transcendental critique, since it starts from this radical basic motive, may lay claim to a philosophical

-While theoretical thought is grounded in pretheoretical 'religious' commitments which determine interpretation, nevertheless the phenomena which theory seeks to explain are shared by all; that is, it is the same world which confronts these different 'schools.'
-Thus below Dooyeweerd emphasizes the "transcendental significance" of the world as given in experience which he describes as a "state of affairs," roughly equivalent to Husserl's die Sache selbst ['the things themselves'].
-Though the different philosophical 'schools' are grounded in different basic motives, because they 'share' this world, "verification" is possible because the structural order of the world infallibility.
-This supposition would testify to a philosophical self-exaltation, which originates in the lack of true self-knowledge.
-Every philosophical reflection is a fallible human activity and a Christian philosophy has, in itself, no privileged position in this respect.
-It is only its biblical basic-motive that can give it a truly Christian character and free it from dogmatic prejudices which impede insight into the integral order of human experience founded in divine creation.
+This certainly does not mean that our transcendental critique, since it starts from this radical basic motive, may lay claim to a philosophical infallibility.
+This supposition would testify to a philosophical selfexaltation, which originates in the lack of true selfknowledge.
+Every philosophical reflection is a fallible human activity and a Christian philosophy has, as such, no privileged position in this respect.
+It is only its biblical basic-motive that can give it a truly Christian character and free it from dogmatic prejudices, which impede insight into the integral order of human experience founded in divine creation.

 Structural data, founded in the temporal order of human experience, however, are facts of a transcendental significance, which should be acknowledged, irrespective of their philosophical interpretation.
 If these data seem not to agree with certain dogmatical presuppositions of a philosophical school, the adherents of the latter should not try to eliminate the data, but to find a satisfactory philosophical explanation upon the basis of their own starting-point.
-Every philosophical current may contribute to the testing of its own and other philosophical views with respect to data which, up to now, have been neglected.
-For the discovery of this neglected state of affairs in our experiential horizon is not the monopoly of a particular [55] philosophical school.
-Thanks to common grace, relative truths are to be found in every philosophy, although the interpretation of such truths may appear to be unacceptable from the biblical standpoint insofar as the philosophical interpretation turns out to be ruled by a dialectical and apostate basic-motive.
+Every philosophical current may contribute to the testing of its own and other philosophical views with respect to data, which up to now have been neglected.
+For the discovery of this neglected state of affairs in our experiential horizon is not the monopoly of a particular philosophical school.
+Thanks to common grace, relative truths are to be found in every philosophy, although the interpretation of such truths may appear to be unacceptable from the biblical standpoint insofar as the philosophical interpretation turns out to be ruled by a dialectical and apostate basic motive.
 However, no philosophy can prosper in isolation.